pantheon-systems/documentation/source/content/dns-providers/cloudflare.md

 Though optional, pre-provisioning Let's Encrypt SSL certificates ahead of a planned launch can prevent a gap in SSL service immediately after updating DNS on launch date.

-1. Click on **DNS** from the Cloudflare menu bar.
+1. Click **DNS** on the Cloudflare menu bar.

 1. Click **+ Add record** and then select **TXT** from the **Type** drop-down menu.

 1. Enter the `TXT Name/Host` in the **Name** field and the `TXT Value` in the **Content** field.

-  You can find both values in the Pantheon Site Dashboard in the Live environment under **Domains/HTTPS** for that domain.
+  You can find both values in the the Live environment of your Pantheon Site Dashboard under **Domains/HTTPS** for that domain.

 1. Select your desired Time to Live (TTL) and then click **Save**.